 Operation of a community drinking water distribution system is regulated under provincial legislation; the BC Drinking Water Protection Act and the BC Drinking Water Protection Regulation.
 The provincial government issues permits to operate a Drinking Water System.

 Our Operating License is issued by Ministry of Health Services.

 Water systems are classified by Environmental Operators Certification Program Society of BC (EOCP) in to one of the following categories: Small System, Level I, Level II or Level III.
 Kemp Lake Waterworks District is currently considered a Level I water system.

 Operator Qualifications and Certificates

 Effective January 1, 2005, Section 12 of the Drinking Water Protection Regulation requires that the principal operator of a water system must hold a valid Environmental Operators Certificate of the appropriate level, issued by the Environmental Operators Certification Program Society.
 As a Level I water system, Kemp Lake Waterworks District requires the principal operator to have a Water Distribution Level I operators certificate.

 In the late 1990s, Kemp Lake Waterworks District initiated certification of our operators and our principal operators have been certified since the fall of 1999.
-As well, one of our assistant operators hold certification at Water Distribution Level I.
+As well, our assistant operators also hold certification to at least Water Distribution Level I.

 Roy Anderson, who had been working under the direction of Jarvis for a number of years, is now our principal operator.
 He received his certification as a Level I operator in spring of 2003.